mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 ON TRADE At first glance, the trading rules in this chapter may look like they will take time away from adventuring and involve a lot of dice rolling.
 However, a canny referee can use them to their advantage without increasing their workload.

 We recommend that, for most campaigns, referees hand over this entire chapter to the Travellers and simply let them get on with it.
 You will find they should be able to generate a fairly regular amount of cash, which will cover their ship expenses and perhaps allow them some new equipment.
-Occasionally they will get a ‘big score’ and occasionally they will make a loss.
+Occasionally they will get a 'big score' and occasionally they will make a loss.
 However, overall there should be a steady progression upwards in their bank balance.

 Letting the Travellers handle all their own trading allows the referee to concentrate on their own adventure, perhaps quickly revising the next section or prepping a new encounter while the Travellers work out what they want to trade next and where.
 It also encourages the Travellers to consult star maps and read planetary descriptions, which helps immerse themselves in the universe.